The pros & cons of single service, bundled and total facility management

 • You may have to log on to more than one system to track progress or access data

-The Pros and Cons of a TFM approach
+The pros and cons of a TFM approach

 All your FM services are outsourced to one contractor: